javierarrieta/akka/akka-docs/rst/java/remoting.rst

     akka.remote.trusted-selection-paths = ["/user/receptionist", "/user/namingService"]

-The actual message must still not be :class:`PossiblyHarmful`.
+The actual message must still not be of type :class:`PossiblyHarmful`.

 In summary, the following operations are ignored by a system configured in untrusted mode when incoming via the remoting layer: